On the density of strongly minimal algebraic vector fields: Introduction

-unless for some $i \neq j$, $\mathrm{trdeg}(\mathbb{C}(y(i),y(j))/\mathbb{C}) = n$. \end{itemize} \end{thmx}
+unless for some $i \neq j$, $\mathrm{trdeg}(L(y(i),y(j))/L) = 0 \text{ or } n$. \end{itemize} \end{thmx}

-The bounds $n,d \geq 2$ appearing in Theorem \ref{theoremA} are sharp as when $d = 1$, the systems are inhomogeneous linear systems so that the all the systems in $\Xi(n,1)$ are internal to the constants.
-The conclusion of the theorem also fails when $n = 1$ and $d = 2$ (see the discussion after Theorem \ref{theorem-affine-sm} for an extensive discussion on these cases).

-The conclusion of Theorem A asserts that the properties (1) and (2) are properties ``a generic system from the family $\Xi(n,d)$'', namely that they hold for all systems from the family $\Xi(n,d)$ {\em outside of an exceptional set of parameters formed by an (at most) countable union of proper Zariski-closed subsets} of the complex vector space of parameters of the family $\Xi(n,d)$.
-Without additional information on this exceptional set, this is equivalent to showing that the systems from $\Xi(n,d)$ with $\mathbb{Q}$-algebraically independent transcendental complex coefficients satisfy the properties (1) and (2).
-Furthermore Theorem A implies that, as long as $n,d \geq 2$, for every system $(S_0)$ from $\Xi(n,d)$ defined by $(f_0,\ldots, f_n)$ and every $\epsilon > 0$, there exists a {\em strongly minimal geometrically trivial system} $(S_\epsilon)$ from $\Xi(n,d)$ defined by $(f^\epsilon_0,\ldots, f^\epsilon_n)$ such that
+The conclusion of Theorem A asserts that the properties (1) and (2) are properties of ``a generic system from the family $\Xi(n,d)$'', namely that they hold for all the systems from $\Xi(n,d)$ {\em outside of an exceptional set of parameters formed by a countable union of proper Zariski-closed subsets} of the complex vector space of parameters of $\Xi(n,d)$.
+Since this family is defined over $\mathbb{Q}$, a standard argument implies that these Zariski-closed subsets can be taken to be defined over $\mathbb{Q}$ as well.